-Fields Ŭ Address (1 bytes) Payload Size (1 bytes) Payload (n bytes)
+Fields 3 Address (1 bytes) Payload (n bytes)

-HEX 24 55 54 2C x n xxxxxx
+HEX 24 55 54 2C х n XXXXXX

 ASCII \$ U Т ,

-Packet header includes fields of start flags, address, payload size, it is 6 bytes by default.
+The packet header includes fields that indicate start flags, address, and payload size.
+It is 6 bytes by default.

-"Start flags" field is used to figure out the start of data packets, user can configure start flags with specified characters and size, the default start flags are 4 bytes: "\$UT,".
+"Start flags" field is used to figure out the start of data packets, user can configure start flags with specified characters and size.
+The default start flags are 4 bytes: "\$UT,".

-"Address" field is reused by receive an transmit directions.
-For receive direction (blue colored path in Figure 7), it is destination address or ID of target virtual device; for transmit direction (orange colored path in Figure 7), it is source address or ID from which virtual device is transmitted.
+The "Address" field is reused by receive from transmit directions.
+For receive direction (blue colored path in Figure 23), it is the destination address or ID of target virtual device.
+For transmit direction (orange colored path in Figure 23), it is the source address or ID from which virtual device is transmitted.

 "Payload Size" is the size of payload data, it is one byte, so the maximum payload size is 255 bytes.

-Payload data are followed packet header.
+"Payload" is the actual data exchanged within protocol and it follows the packet header.